bilgino/angularforddd/README.md

 newOrderViewModel.balance = -44;
 ```

-Due to performance implications, it's not recommended binding `getters` in the view's template.
-Instead, we will use public properties.
+Due to performance implications, it's not recommendable to bind `getters` in the template.
+Instead, we use public properties (primitive types).

-Hardcoding transformation methods in the view model causes tight coupling.
-A better approach is to process data transformations like filtering, sorting, grouping or destructuring etc.
+Hardcoding transformation methods in the view model class causes tight coupling.
+A better approach is to process data transformations such as filtering, sorting, grouping or destructuring etc.
-in reactive streams and hand over the result to an object factory.
+in reactive streams pipes and hand over the result to an object factory.

 **» Object Factory Pattern:**<br/>

 Objects can be constructed using regular constructors or using static factories.
 The object factory pattern helps to create complex objects like aggregates that involve the
-creation of other related objects and more importantly assists in type safety when constructing dynamic objects with ES6+ features such as: spread, rest, destructuring and
+creation of other related objects and more importantly assists in type safety with dynamic JavaScript objects and ES6+ features such as spread, rest, destructuring and
-merging of JavaScript object literals.
+merging.

 Option 1: